shiqin-liu/ppua6202-python-policy/syllabus.md

 # Course Requirements:

 Students are expected to complete readings, class modules, participate in discussion, and submit weekly assignments and final project.
 Important information will be distributed through the course site and via email.
 It is important that you check your email regularly.

+Noted that these are minimum reading requirements.
+Other readings relating to software usage, python documentation, python libraries documentation and case studies will be assigned in the lecture modules.

 Technology Requirements